Skip to main content

 Thanks to its Noctua supercomputers, the high-performance data center at Paderborn University ranks among the country’s top 10 universities engaged in this work and is at the forefront of research as a member of Germany’s Association for National High-Performance Computing.
 Researchers can participate in this endeavor by taking advantage of its immense computing power to perform simulations.
 The computers crunch gigantic volumes of data at lightning speed to detect patterns.
 “Noctua 2” alone has 140,000 processor cores.

-Photocredit: Universität Paderborn Leonie_Oberheuser
+Photocredit: Universität Paderborn Leonie Oberheuser

 Building automation: at the interface between data centers and buildings